 What is a supporting statement?

-A supporting statement is a written statement that tells the principal or developer if all subcontractors of the head contractor have been paid what is owed to them and if there are any outstanding payments owed to subcontractors.
+A supporting statement is a written statement that tells the principal or developer if all subcontractors of the head contractor have been paid, or what is owed to them if there are outstanding payments.

 When are supporting statements required?

-A supporting statement must be given with every payment claim given in relation to the construction contract.
+A supporting statement must be given with every payment claim in relation relating to the construction contract.
 Supporting statements are not required for residential contracts with a homeowner.

 Only the head contractor who is contracted directly by the owner or developer needs to give a supporting statement AND ONLY if they have engaged subcontractors under the construction contract.

 Subcontractors and persons further down the contracting chain do not need to give a supporting statement.